Committed to fostering collaborative and productive commercial partnerships

 In June 2020, Genmab and AbbVie entered into a broad collaboration to jointly develop and commercialize Genmab’s next-generation bispecific antibody products epcoritamab, DuoHexaBody®-CD37 and DuoBody®-CD3x5T4.
 The companies also entered into a discovery research collaboration to select and develop up to four additional differentiated next-generation antibody-based product candidates.
 For epcoritamab Genmab will book net sales in the U.S. and Japan and receive tiered royalties on remaining global sales.
 For DuoHexaBody-CD37, DuoBody-CD3x5T4 and any product candidates developed as a result of the companies’ discovery research collaboration, Genmab and AbbVie will share responsibilities for global development and commercialization in the U.S. and Japan.

 In June 2013, Genmab entered an agreement to develop a new antibody-drug conjugate (ADC) camidanlumab tesirine, combining Genmab’s HuMax®-TAC antibody with ADC Therapeutics’ PBD-based warhead and linker technology.
-In March 2015, Genmab decided not to exercise its co-development right for camidanlumab tesirine and now has a 25% ownership stake in the product.
+In October 2020, an amended agreement was announced for ADC therapeutics to continue the development and commercialization of camidanlumab tesirine and Genmab to receive mid-to-high single-digit tiered royalty on net sales.

 Genmab has a direct license for exclusive worldwide rights to Amgen’s patent estate relating to antibodies to IL15 and the IL15 receptor.
 In July 2003, Amgen exercised its commercialization options for the HuMax®-IL15 antibody program (now AMG 714).
 Amgen has partnered with Provention Bio to conduct and fund a Phase 2b trial with AMG 714 in non-responsive celiac disease (NRCD).